Common App Analysis Shows Fewer Students Identified as Nonbinary This Year

 The National College Health Assessment is submitted voluntarily by college students.

-While Beemyn said they found that more nonbinary-identifying students filling out the Common App came from states that protect access to gender-affirming care for young people, this has more to do with the high populations in those states.
-They said this was not a good barometer as more people from big states are applying to college.
+Beemyn said they found that more nonbinary-identifying students filling out the Common App came from states that protect access to gender-affirming care for young people, which shows that more non-binary students were willing to come out on an application in accepting states.
+However, they said this data was not a good barometer as more people from big states are applying to college.

 “Our primary goal behind our gender identity changes on the Common App was to better reflect the more than 1.4 million students who use the Common App each year and to ensure that the application process will not deter LGBTQ+ students,” said Steele, referencing the questions on gender and pronouns Common App added in the 2020-2021 admissions cycle.